 Fortunately, this is not the case for most Texas divorces.
 Parties to the majority of divorces figure out quickly that to resolve their cases sooner rather than later constantly fighting over nonessential items is not advisable.

 Allowing the parties to discuss the issues in the hopes of arriving at a settlement is by far the most desirable way to go about divorcing your spouse.
 The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC encourage their clients to attend mediation both at the beginning and end of their cases to avoid courtroom appearances.

 Mediation is a confidential process meaning that the results of mediation are not made available through the District Clerk’s office.
 The parties enlist a third party who acts as a neutral intermediary to assist them in resolving any outstanding issue of their divorce case.
 The analogy that I will use with clients is to compare a mediator to a ping pong ball.

-The parties send the mediator back and forth between them in order to fine tune potential agreements and to generally avoid the need to litigate a case if it can be avoided.
+The parties send the mediator back and forth between them to fine-tune potential agreements and to generally avoid the need to litigate a case if it can be avoided.
 A mediator does this by helping both sides to see the strengths and weaknesses of their cases in advance of actually going before a judge/

 Who can act as a mediator?

 Mediators in family law cases are often (not surprisingly) practicing family law attorneys.
-In the event that a judge orders the parties to mediate the case it is likely that he or she will name an attorney whom they have a high degree of trust in to mediate the case.
+If a judge orders the parties to mediate the case, he or she will likely name an attorney whom they have a high degree of trust in to mediate the case.

-Theoretically anyone can mediate a family law case but typically it will be an attorney with experience in mediation.
-This is due to the fact that there are many issues in a divorce or child custody case that need to be dealt with in certain ways that are best handled by a professional.
+Theoretically, anyone can mediate a family law case but typically it will be an attorney with experience in mediation.
+This is because there are many issues in a divorce or child custody case that need to be dealt with in certain ways that are best handled by a professional.